 Aside from its amazing features and capabilities, what we like about Kodi the best is its compatibility with different platforms and devices.
 This also includes smart TVs.
 As you probably know, many of them run on different operating systems like Android, Tizen or WebOS.
 Every manufacturer has its preferred platform, which means that you have a lot to choose from.
-Kodi’s developers are always hard at work, which is why we can find numerous different variants of Kodi for different platforms.
-Still, Kodi isn’t available on all smart TVs.
-As you are about to learn, we are going to talk about various smart TVs in this article.
 If you continue reading, you will learn all you need to know about how to install Kodi on Smart TV.

 Those of you who don’t like to tinker with custom installations will be happy to know that Kodi offers native applications for a selected group of smart TV models.
 However, you can also turn this into a fun project if you like to experiment with software.
 This is especially helpful in cases when Kodi doesn’t offer a native application.
-What this means is that almost every smart TV is capable of running Kodi in one way or another.
 Continue reading this article to learn more.

-Disclaimer: We will be talking about Kodi – which is based on open-source code.
+Disclaimer: We will be talking about software developed for Kodi – which is based on open-source code.
+However, the following software comes from unofficial third-parties.
 In addition, it is publicly available and free of charge.
 TechNadu doesn’t claim any responsibility for how our readers decide to utilize the following software.
 Please note that we don’t condone sharing pirated content and copyright infringement.
 TechNadu is not affiliated with the software mentioned in this article in no way.
 Make sure to carefully read the above-said disclaimer and ensure the proper use of the software.

 WARNING: Before You Continue…